eleanorthomas/trivia_app/backend/README.md

 ### GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with two keys, categories and total_categories, the first of which contains a object of id: category_string key:value pairs, and the second of which contains an integer.
+- Returns: An object with two keys, `categories` and `total_categories`.
+The first key, `categories`, contains a object of `id: category_string` key:value pairs.
+The second key, `total_categories` contains an integer with the total number of categories.
 ```
 {
 	categories: {